The information provided here is intended to supplement the slide deck and video that you should have received.

 Doug is in excellent health, but the fund and business have structures, systems and processes in place that should remain in place if Doug passes away.
 Current team members are capable of rising up to fill his shoes, and a new but seasoned executive could even be hired.

 If the team does well, the business will grow at the same pace or faster.
-If they fall short, business will slow down.
+If it falls short, business will slow down.
 In either case, existing fund loans, all of which are secured by real assets, will stay in place, and fund returns can continue being paid out.

 In addition, the fund can continue lending against assets that meet its strict lending criteria.